Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Results

 \subsection{Multi-task adversarial combinations}

-The most promising branches are then combined together to further improve performance.
+The most promising branches are then combined to further improve performance.
 The following combinations of multiple auxiliary and adversarial tasks are tested in the experiments: \textit{center} + \textit{density}, \textit{center} + \textit{area}, \textit{center} + \textit{density} + \textit{area}.
-The combination of all the branches in model-ID 8 leads to the best performance on the int. test (int. avg.
-AUC $0.874 \pm 0.009$), with an increase of 0.05 AUC points compared to the baseline.
-Model-ID 6 reports comparable performance on the external test set to model-ID 3.
-The addition of the \textit{center} adversarial branch in model-ID 6 leads to the best model overall with overall avg.
-AUC (on both internal and external sets) at $0.824 \pm 0.006$ { and avg.
+The combination of all the branches leads to the best performance on the internal test { for both the models with the Inception V3 and ResNet backbones, namely in model-ID 8 and R8}. { These models yield} an increase from the baseline of 0.055 AUC points for model-ID 8 and 0.091 AUC points for R8. {The highest performance on the internal test set is given by the R8 model with an AUC of $0.893 \pm 0.001$} Model-ID 6 reports comparable performance on the external test set to model-ID 3.
+The addition of the \textit{center} adversarial branch in model-ID 6 leads to the best Inception V3 based model overall with average AUC on both internal and external sets at $0.824 \pm 0.006$ {and avg.
 F1 score $0.755 \pm 0.005$} for the uncertainty trained model.
-This represents a significant improvement compared to the overall avg.
-AUC $0.79 \pm 0.001$ { and avg.
+This represents a significant improvement compared to the overall average AUC $0.79 \pm 0.001$ { and avg.
 F1 score $0.701 \pm 0.004$} of the baseline model, with $p-value<0.001$.
-The statistical significance of the results is evaluated by the non-parametric Wilcoxon test (two-sided) applied on the bootstrapping of the test set as described in Sec.~\ref{subsec:pathology-architecture}.
+The statistical significance of the results is evaluated by the non-parametric Wilcoxon test (two-sided) applied on the bootstrapping of the test set as described in Sec.~\ref{subsec:pathology-architecture}. {The performance on PanExt is reported for the baselines and the best performing models in Table~\ref{tab:panext}.}